cfenollosa/bashblog/README.md

 - Support for tags/categories
 - Support for Markdown, Disqus comments, Twitter, Feedburner, Google Analytics.
 - GNU/Linux, BSD and OSX compatible out of the box (no need for GNU `coreutils` on a Mac)
+- The project isn't abandoned as of 2014.
+New features and bugfixes added regularly.
 - Everything stored in a single 700-line bash script, how cool is that?! ;)